lisauijtewaal/spersonify/README.md

 Clone the repository.
 cd into the repo and install the app with the commandline: npm install.
 If you choose to run Spersonify locally you need to add the commandline run npm start on the repo folder.
 You can now visit http://localhost:3000 to see the app.

-If you need to put Spersonify online you can easily push the repo to a service like Heroku.
+Want to use Spersonify online?
+Go to https://spersonify.herokuapp.com/